State of emergency declared in Maldives

 "During this time, though certain rights will be restricted, general movements, services and businesses will not be affected," said a statement from the office of the President.

-The court last week ordered the release of political prisoners and the reinstatement of elected members of Parliament that would give the political opposition majority power.
+The country's court last week ordered the release of political prisoners and the reinstatement of elected members of Parliament that would give the political opposition majority power.
 But President Yameen has rejected adhering to the court order.

+Situated to the southwest of India and Sri Lanka, the Maldives are a chain of atolls home to almost 400,000 people and hugely popular as a tourist destination, especially for Chinese visitors.

 The Maldives attorney general on Sunday advised law enforcement to uphold the constitution and warned that the Supreme Court may "issue a ruling to impeach the President," according to a press release from the Foreign Ministry.